egg1245/se-toolkit-lab-6/lab/tasks/required/task-2.md

 # The Documentation Agent

-In Task 1 you built a CLI that calls an LLM — but it can only answer from the knowledge baked into its training data or your system prompt.
-It cannot look at your actual code or read your documentation.
+In Task 1 you built a CLI that calls an LLM, but it still cannot look at your actual code or read your documentation.
 That is the difference between a chatbot and an **agent**: an agent has **tools** — functions it can call to interact with the real world, then reason about the results.

-In this task you will give your agent two tools (`read_file`, `list_files`) and build the **agentic loop**: the LLM decides which tool to call, your code executes it, feeds the result back, and the LLM decides what to do next — call another tool or give the final answer.
-The agent will navigate the project wiki to answer questions.
+We'll start by giving your agent two tools (`read_file`, `list_files`) to navigate the project wiki.

-## What you will build
+## You will build the agentic loop 🤖

 An agentic loop: your code sends the question to the LLM, the LLM decides which tool to call, your code executes it, feeds the result back, and the LLM decides what to do next — call another tool or give the final answer.